Our stamp duty calculator reflects the announcement on July 8th 2020 from the Chancellor, Rishi Sunak.

-Most landlords need to pay extra stamp duty land tax (SDLT) on buy-to-let property acquisitions.
-Use our stamp duty calculator to find out how much you need to pay.
+Use the calculator to find out how much tax you need to pay.

-On April 1 2016, the government introduced higher stamp duty rates for people purchasing additional residential properties.
-This includes most investment properties and second homes.
+On 1st April 2016, the government introduced higher stamp duty rates for people purchasing additional residential properties.
+This included most investment properties and second homes.

 * Caravans, houseboats, mobile homes and residential properties bought for less than £40,000 are exempt.